|Ca2+ Does It All:

 It has been well established that the two opposing synaptic modulations, long-term potentiation (LTP) and long-term depression (LTD), are controlled primarily by the Ca2+ influx through NMDA receptors (NMDARs).
 The mechanisms of memory extinction and retrieval are less clear.
 Accumulating evidence suggests that the Ca2+ ions entering NMDARs also play a pivotal role.
 How can Ca2+ ions induce opposing modulations, not only LTP vs. LTD but also extinction vs. retrieval?

-An NMDAR consists of two GluN1 (also known as NR1) subunits and two additional subunits which are predominately either GluN2A (NR2A) or GluN2B (NR2B).
+An NMDAR consists of two GluN1 (formerly NR1) subunits and two additional subunits which are predominately either GluN2A (NR2A) or GluN2B (NR2B).
 Other subunits, GluN3, GluN2C and GluN2D, are relatively rare.
 Decades of intensive research has revealed that either GluN2A- or GluN2B-containing NMDARs are capable of supporting LTP induction, provided they can mediate sufficient Ca2+ influx (Shipton and Paulsen, 2013).
 However, GluN2B is critical for the NMDAR-dependent LTD as the GluN2B-selective antagonist, ifenprodil or Ro 25-6981, abolishes LTD, but not LTP (Liu et al., 2004; France et al., 2017).
 GluN2B, not GluN2A, has also emerged as a central player in addictive behavior, which is closely related to memory extinction (Hopf, 2017; Otis et al., 2014).
 Intriguingly, both tubulin and CRMP2 also interact with GluN2B, not GluN2A (van Rossum et al., 1999; Brustovetsky et al., 2014).
 Therefore, only the GluN2B-containing NMDARs can be inhibited by tubulin.
-These results are consistent with the fundamental postulate proposed in Chapter 7: memory extinction occurs when NMDARs are inhibited by tubulin.
+These results are consistent with the present model that memory extinction is caused by tubulin inhibition of NMDARs.

 This chapter will explain how the NMDAR-mediated Ca2+ ions can induce opposing synaptic modulations.
 An important factor is the kinetics of NMDAR currents: upon activation, the GluN2B-containing NMDAR currents rise and fall much slower than GluN2A-containing NMDAR currents (Erreger et al., 2005).
 Another crucial factor that leads to bi-directional plasticity is the location of A-kinase anchoring protein.